BASKETBALL: BBCHS boys top L-WW, girls fall to Lockport in home doubleheader

 Their lead remained in the low teens for much of the night, but when the fourth quarter rolled around, the Boilers upped the defensive pressure, which led the hosts to open the frame on a 7-0 run and turn a 38-22 game into a 38-29 game after forcing four quick turnovers.

-But as the Boilers started to climb back into it, the Porters were able to get a few big buckets from center Emily Villasenor, who scored a game-high 19 points, to keep control of the game and achieve victory.
+But as the Boilers started to climb back into it, the Porters were able to get a few big buckets from center Emily Villasenor, who scored a game-high 19 points, to keep control and achieve victory.

 "We make up for it with grittiness, just being reactionary and making sure we're moving on flight of the ball," Swindle said.
 "Emmerson and Ellie do a really good job being physical and trying to match people's physicality.

-The team took on the Porters prior to the start of the boys game against Lincoln-Way Central.
+The team took on the Porters before the start of the boys game against Lincoln-Way Central.
 The jolt in the crowd that came from both varsity basketball teams playing back-to-back is something Swindle hopes to see again when the team has its senior night.

 "I love this atmosphere, I wish we did more of these games for more fans and community involvement," Swindle said.
-"Hopefully we can pack the place for senior night against Andrew Feb.
+"Hopefully, we can pack the place for senior night against Andrew [on] Feb.
 9 because this helps us.

 STAT BOOK